The Athletic Training Program at Adrian College believes that hands-on, experiential learning is the cornerstone of education.

 Jamie Fetter began as the head athletic trainer at Adrian in 2004.
 Before coming to Adrian College, Jamie spent seven years at Tiffin University as the head athletic trainer, overseeing all aspects of the athletic training department.
 He also taught classes at the university.
 Jamie earned his master’s degree from Ohio University in 1997 and his bachelor’s degree from Defiance College in 1996.

-Heather Schuyler came to Adrian College in 2009 and is an associate professor.
-She earned her B.S. degree in Athletic Training at Eastern Michigan University, and her M.A. degree in Exercise Science from the University of South Florida.
+Heather Schuyler came to Adrian College as associate professor in Athletic Training in Fall 2008.
+She earned her BS degree in Athletic Training at Eastern Michigan University, and her MA degree in Exercise Science from the University of South Florida.
 Prior to coming to Adrian, Heather was an assistant athletic trainer at the University of Tampa where she also taught classes in athletic training.
 Heather is also a certified massage therapist.

-Victor Liberi came to Adrian College in 2009 and is an associate professor.
-He earned his M.S. degree in Biomechanics at the University of Delaware, Newark.
-Victor specializes in clinical education, rehab and conditioning of the overhead athlete, biomechanics of soccer heading, airway access in helmeted athletes and male pelvic pain.
+Victor Liberi came to Adrian College as associate professor in Athletic Training in Fall 2009.
+He earned his MS degree in Biomechanics at University of Delaware, Newark.
+Victor specializes in clinical education, rehab and conditioning of the overhand athlete, biomechanics of soccer heading, airway access in helmeted athletes and male pelvic pain.